DV

 Strategy & risk

 Both QQQ and TQQQ wrap Nasdaq-100 Index with similar strategies (growth and leverage).
 The practical differences are yield target, fee structure, and issuer track record — not the underlying mechanic.
-Beta is 1.23 for QQQ and 3.91 for TQQQ, indicating QQQ is less volatile relative to the market.
+Beta is 1.26 for QQQ and 4.02 for TQQQ, making QQQ the less volatile of the two by this measure.

 Fund details